swift-server/swift-backtrace/README.md

 ## Usage

-In most cases, direct usage of this library is discouraged.
+When building web-services and daemons, direct usage of this library is discouraged.
 Instead, use [swift-service-lifecycle](https://github.com/swift-server/swift-service-lifecycle) which helps manage the application lifecycle including setting up backtraces hooks when needed.

 Add `https://github.com/swift-server/swift-backtrace.git` as a dependency in your `Package.swift`.